StackMCP

 }

-This is the single most common fix for "server failed to start" on macOS.
-Claude Code running in a terminal usually does not have this problem because it inherits your shell's PATH directly.
+This is the single most common fix on macOS.
+Claude Code running in a terminal usually does not have this problem.
+For full setup instructions per client, see our guides for Claude Code, Cursor, and Windsurf.

 Cause 2: Wrong Package Name